Building a bike-friendly city for you

-Review the rules of the road below and explore the cycling skills and other links and documents on this page to learn how to make the best and safest use of your bicycle on roads, trails – and Kingston Transit's popular Rack & Roll program, which lets you cycle part way and ride the rest.
+Review the rules of the road below and explore the links and documents on this page to learn how to make the best and safest use of your bicycle on roads, trails – and Kingston Transit's popular Rack & Roll program, which lets you cycle part way and ride the rest.

 Remember: always wear a helmet and use a light at night.